In October 2020 Ethical Consumer viewed Unilever's website for the company's policy on supply chain management.

 Unilever was considered to have a rudimentary approach to difficult issues found within supply chains.

-Overall, Unilever received a middle rating for Supply Chain Management adn lost half a mark under this category.
+Overall, Unilever received a middle rating for Supply Chain Management and lost half a mark under this category.

 Responsible Sourcing 2017 (2017)